-A key component of the Comprehensive Parks and Recreation Master Plan Update ("Plan") is a Community Profile.
-The purpose of this analysis is to provide the Parks and Recreation Department ("Department") with insight into the community they serve.
-It also helps quantify the market in and around the City of Indianapolis ("City") and assists in providing a better understanding of the types of parks, facilities, and programs/services that are most appropriate to equitably address the residents' needs.
+A key component of this plan is the community profile which provides the Department with insights into the community being served.
+Additionally, it also helps provide a better a understanding of the types of parks, facilities, and programs/services that are most appropriate to equitably address the residents' needs.